 When executing commands on a remote XenServer host, tab completion does not normally work.
-However if you put the server, username, and password in an environment variable called XE_EXTRA_ARGS on the machine from which you are entering the commands, tab completion is enabled.
-See the section called "Basic xe Syntax" for details.
+However if you put the server, username, and password in an environment variable called XE\EXTRA\ARGS on the machine from which you are entering the commands, tab completion is enabled.
+See Section A.1, "Basic xe Syntax" for details.

+A.3.
 Command Types